 WTI and Brent used to trade in line, but prices have diverged over the past few years

 The previous graph shows the WTI-Brent spread over the past few years.
-When the spread is wider, it generally means crude oil producers based in the U.S. receive less money for their oil production compared to their counterparts producing internationally.
+It’s important to note that when the spread is wider, it generally means crude oil producers based in the U.S. receive less money for their oil production compared to their counterparts producing internationally.

-The spread between WTI and Brent crude closed at $6.03 per barrel on June 6, compared to the spread of $6.61 per barrel for the week ending May 30, 2014.
+The spread between WTI and Brent Crude closed at $6.61 per barrel on May 30, compared to the spread of $6.11 per barrel for the week ending May 23, 2014.

 The increased transportation capacity from inland U.S. crude production regions to demand centers (such as refineries on the Gulf Coast) is bullish for WTI crude oil prices.
 The expanded pipeline is reportedly able to move more than 850,000 barrels per day of crude oil.
 Furthermore, the U.S. Energy Information Administration reported that stocks at the inland U.S. crude hub of Cushing continued to decrease, which may also indicate that U.S. crude produced inland is having an easier time getting to demand centers such as refineries.
 This can bring WTI and Brent prices closer together.

 To read further about the spread and how it might affect investment decisions between companies with production based primarily in the U.S. (such as Chesapeake Energy and Concho Resoruces) compared to those with significant production overseas (such as Exxon and Chevron), please continue to the next part of this series.
 Note that most of these companies are components of energy ETFs such as the Vanguard Energy ETF (VDE).